Professor Tal Arbel

 Biography

-Tal Arbel is a Professor in the Department of Electrical and Computer Engineering, where she is the Director of the Probabilistic Vision Group and Medical Imaging Lab in the Centre for Intelligent Machines, McGill University.
-She is a Canada CIFAR AI Chair - MILA (Montreal Institute for Learning Algorithms) and Associate Member of the Goodman Cancer Research Centre.
+Tal Arbel is a full Professor in the Department of Electrical and Computer Engineering at McGill University and Associate Member of the School of Computer Science.
+She is the Director of the Probabilistic Vision Group (PVG) and Medical Imaging Lab in the Centre for Intelligent Machines (CIM).
+She is a Canada CIFAR AI Chair at Mila (Quebec Artificial Intelligence Institute) and an Associate Member of the Goodman Cancer Research Centre.
+She is a Fellow of the Canadian Academy of Engineering.

 Research Interests